saskakarsi/base-bend/README.md

 	User: Basic model for a user
 	TemplObj: Template object because users always need ownership of something or other, find and replace with desired actual thing

+Has tiny socket.io 'bed' to start building stuff on.